 The Google Apps SSO service is based on the SAML v2.0 specifications.
 SAML v2.0 is supported by several widely known vendors.
 For more details you can visit here:-

-Understanding SAML-based Single Sign On (SSO) for Google Apps
+Understanding SAML-based Single Sign-On Salesforce (SSO) for Google Apps

 Here I am taking the example of SAML based SSO for Google Apps from the given link.